Cover Letter

 Bigstock

 "If I could just get my foot in the door…" is a complaint we often hear from job seekers.
-With automated applicant tracking systems in such wide use, how do you bypass computers and connect with hiring managers?
+With AI and automated applicant tracking systems in such wide use, how do you bypass computers and connect with hiring managers?

 Actually, there are multiple ways to do exactly that.
 Let's take a look at eight.